Thinking About You (Whitney Houston song): Background and recording

-Chart performance
+Release and chart performance

+"Thinking About You" was released first as a promotional single on January 11, 1985.
+A month later, "You Give Good Love" became Houston's official leading single off her debut album, Whitney Houston.
+After Houston found crossover success with "You Give Good Love" and "Saving All My Love for You", Arista decided to re-release "Thinking About You" in October 1985, primarily to R&B radio, while vinyl copies were sent to dance clubs across the country.

 The song debuted at number 76 on the Hot Black Singles chart on October 19, 1985.
 On December 14, 1985, the song reached its peak position of number 10.
 It spent 15 weeks on the chart.
 It was Houston's fourth consecutive top ten single on the R&B chart and her fourth R&B hit from her self-titled debut album.

-The same song debuted at number 50 on the Hot Dance/Disco Club Play chart on November 16, 1985.
+The song debuted at number 50 on the Hot Dance/Disco Club Play chart on November 16, 1985.
 On December 7, 1985, the song reached its peak position of number 24, becoming her first top 40 entry.
-It spent 6 weeks on the chart.
+It spent six weeks on the chart.

 Critical reception

 In the October 19, 1985 issue of Billboard, it stated "new star [Houston] should have no trouble parlaying her pop prominence into club action with this crisp, cool Kashif production; upbeat rhythms in an elegant manner."

+In his 1997 biography of Houston, Ted Cox dismissed it as a "formulaic, somewhat stiff mid-1980s pop-funk song in the Madonna mold," and felt the production was "worse" than the composition, blaming Kashif for "echo[ing] Houston's vocals and blur[ring] the fine points of her singing."

+Thirty years later, Billboard reviewed the song among all of the ten songs on Houston's debut and claimed Houston was "channel[ing] (Chaka) Khan as she layers on the confident swagger" and compared her spoken monologue in the song to Diana Ross's rendition of "Ain't No Mountain High Enough".
 AllMusic editor Stephen Thomas Erlewine called the track "unheralded" and one of the lighter songs on the album, as well as "a dance/R&B hit [...] that remains one of Whitney's purest pop pleasures".

+Legacy

 Accolades

-In their list of "40 Best Whitney Houston Songs", BET ranked the song 29th place, writing that Houston "knew how to counterbalance her pop grandiloquence with some good old-fashioned rhythm and blues from the very beginning."
+In their list of 40 Best Whitney Houston Songs, BET ranked the song 29th place, writing that Houston "knew how to counterbalance her pop grandiloquence with some good old-fashioned rhythm and blues from the very beginning."

 Slant ranked "Thinking About You" as Houston's 11th best song, writing that it was a "deeply seductive gem—and one of the most teasingly erotic of all her dance-floor jams."

+It was ranked the 35th best Whitney Houston song on GoldDerby's list.
+The site stated the song was Mariah Carey's favorite song of Houston's.